 - people becoming so frustrated that they are taking to the streets

 It’s hard to believe that a simple book has practical, down-to-earth methods and approaches that will help you not only to cope, but to thrive.
 I want to assure you that Half Asleep in the Buddha Hall, brings you into direct contact with the wisdom of the East, and especially the light of Zen.

 You’ll discover how to find wisdom and depth.
-The Zen stories guide you in a new and powerful direction.
+The Zen principles and stories guide you in a new and powerful direction.

 The book is liberally sprinkled with teaching stories, and examples and lessons from my 30 years of Counselling experience.